NextEra Energy Partners: Green Energy Will Succeed Despite Trump's Withdrawal From Paris Accord

 The biggest threat to NEP appears to be market perception that President Trump's decision to exit the Paris accord will stunt the deployment of renewable wind and solar arrays.
 However, in a somewhat ironic twist of fate, it would appear that cities and states have banded together to fight Trump's goal of bringing back the glory days of coal.

 A recent NY Times article - Bucking Trump, These Cities, States, and Companies Commit To Paris Accord - reported that Trump's decision to exit the Paris accord motivated representatives of American cities, states and companies to submit a plan to the United Nations pledging to meet the United States' greenhouse gas emissions targets under the accord.
 Mayors of cities including Los Angeles, Atlanta and Salt Lake City have already signed on.
-The list of participating cities also includes Pittsburgh - which Trump mentioned in his speech announcing the withdrawal of the accord - along with companies such as Hewlett-Packard and dozens of others.
+The list of participating cities also includes Pittsburgh - which Trump mentioned in his speech announcing the withdrawal of the accord - along with companies such as Hewlett Packard (NYSE:HPE) and dozens of others.

-In addition, the article reported that the governors of Washington, New York and California, were beginning a separate alliance of states committed to upholding the Paris accord.
+In addition, the article reported that the governors of Washington, New York and California were beginning a separate alliance of states committed to upholding the Paris accord.
 California is leading the way.
 The NY Times reported last week that California intends to be 100% renewable by 2045 after the Senate passed the "SB-100" legislation.

 So even though the Trump administration does not want to lead the de-carbonization effort, it is clear that states, cities, and corporations intend to pick up the torch and continue the transformation to a renewable future.

-Meantime, the low-price of natural gas continues to encourage coal-to-gas switching by utility companies for purely economic reasons.
+Meantime, the low price of natural gas continues to encourage coal-to-gas switching by utility companies for purely economic reasons.
 The cost of natural gas delivered to power generators fell from an average price of $5.00/MMBtu in 2014 and closed today at $2.98/MMBtu.

 Source: EIA